torvalds/linux/Documentation/userspace-api/media/v4l/pixfmt-rgb.rst

     \endgroup

-A test utility to determine which RGB formats a driver actually supports is available from the LinuxTV v4l-dvb repository.
+A test utility to determine which RGB formats a driver actually supports is available from the GNU/LinuxTV v4l-dvb repository.
 See `https://linuxtv.org/repo/ <https://linuxtv.org/repo/>`__ for access instructions.